Navdhabhardwaj/rPPGdataset/readme.md

 1. Email to navdhabhardwaj009@gmail.com with the subject line:`Dataset Access Request – rPPG-26`.
 2. Once we receive the completed and signed form, we will provide access to the privacy-preserving dataset.

-> Note: This dataset is intended for non-commercial academic research only.
+> Note: This dataset is intended for academic research purposes only.
 The released data do not include the original facial images or videos.

 ---